Skip to main content

 View bio

 Transitioning buildings in the Middle East from reliance on fossil fuels to power from renewable energy is not just about the quantity of sun available for solar panels.
-While we are seeing more clients looking to incorporate solar PV panels on their buildings, particularly where they are seeking a LEED rating, there are some limitations.
+While we are seeing more clients looking to capture solar power within their buildings, particularly where there are highly aspirational sustainability targets, including seeking to achieve certifications such as LEED, GSAS, Mostadam, Estidama, there are still some limitations.

-In our sustainable projects, we can and do design the shell and core to optimise energy efficiency and reduce operational energy demand.
-However, the quantity of roof space available is rarely enough to meet all operational energy needs for a multistorey building.
-We have also had clients target the goal of their asset being net zero for energy, where consumption matches the amount delivered by renewables.
+Across all our projects, we push to optimise energy efficiency and reduce operational energy demand in our designs.
+However, the quantity of roof space available in buildings is rarely enough to meet all operational energy needs for a multistorey structure.
+This is particularly challenging with clients targeting a net zero energy status for their assets, where consumption is completely offset by renewables

 What are the options onsite?